Joe Biden blames Afghan forces for Taliban takeover | DW | 16.08.2021

 "One more year, or five more years, of US military presence would not have made a difference if the Afghan military cannot or will not hold its own country," the president said.

-Biden has also faced withering criticism from US lawmakers who said he had failed.
+Biden has also faced withering criticism from US lawmakers who said he had failed to set an adequate exit plan from Afghanistan.